Zachary-Woo/Brain-Tumor-Segmentation-Using-MRI/README.md

 ### Zachary Wood
 ### Programming Assignment #2

-Note: Due to Canvas submission limitations allowing only one submission, the complete project report (Assignment1_Report_Zachary.pdf) has been included in this GitHub repository alongside the code.
+Note: Due to Canvas submission limitations allowing only one submission, the complete project report (Programming Assignment #2 Report.pdf) has been included in this GitHub repository alongside the code.

 ## Implementation Details